[ 1970s | 1980s | 1990s | 2000s ]

-Ah, the 1970s, the dawn of high school baseball in Colchester after CHS opens in late 1975.
+Synopsis: High school baseball comes to Colchester after CHS opens in late 1975.
+The inaugural squad, a 1976 team comprised of many ballplayers who previously attended other schools, totals eight victories.
+During the following three seasons, the Lakers combine for just eight wins.
 Decade record: 16-43 as a Division II team.
 No playoff wins.
 Decade batting average: .238.
 Weird fact: The 1978 squad, which plays a 15-game schedule, commits 87 errors in 105 innings.

 [ 1976 | 1977 | 1978 | 1979 ]